ntwari-egide/ntwari-egide/README.md

 Greetings! 👋 I'm Egide – a full-stack engineer with a passion for crafting digital dreams into reality.
-Whether it's coding elegant web apps, designing user-friendly interfaces, or conjuring DevOps magic, I've got the toolkit to bring ideas to life.
-Agile-certified and fluent in English, I'm here to add a touch of innovation to every project! 🌟🚀
+Whether it's coding elegant web apps, designing user-friendly interfaces, or conjuring DevOps magic, I've got the toolkit to bring ideas to life.I'm here to add a touch of innovation to every project! 🌟🚀
 ### Connect with me: